ceedee666/modern-abap-curriculum/docs/next_steps.md

 ## Deploying the Rating App

-So far we did not implement the Fiori part of the app.
+So far we did not implement the SAP Fiori part of the app.
 Instead, only the preview feature of the service binding was used.
-In order to deploy the app into e.g. a [Fiori Launchpad](https://experience.sap.com/fiori-design-web/launchpad/) it would be necessary to implement a _real_ Fiori app on the basis of the developed services.
+In order to deploy the app into e.g. a [Fiori Launchpad](https://experience.sap.com/fiori-design-web/launchpad/) it would be necessary to implement a _real_ SAP Fiori app on the basis of the developed services.
 The necessary steps to create a Fiori app on the basis of the SAP ABAP RAP service are described in [this tutorial](https://developers.sap.com/tutorials/fiori-tools-rap-create-application.html).

 Besides that, the app currently misses any authorization and authentication.
-Adding an authorization model to a SAP ABAP RAP application is described in [this tutorial](https://developers.sap.com/group.abap-env-authorizations.html).
+Adding an authorization model to an SAP ABAP RAP application is described in [this tutorial](https://developers.sap.com/group.abap-env-authorizations.html).

-## Advanced RAP topic
+## Advanced RAP Topic

 The tutorial in the [SAP BTP ABAP Environment: Intermediate Topics](https://developers.sap.com/mission.abap-env-intermediate.html) cover a wide variety of more advanced topics.
-For example, there are tutorial on writing unit tests for SAP ABAP RAP development objects.
+For example, there are tutorials on writing unit tests for SAP ABAP RAP development objects.

 Another interesting tool is the [RAP generator](https://github.com/SAP-samples/cloud-abap-rap).
-This open source tool can be used to quickly generate a SAP ABAP RAP application.
+This open-source tool can be used to quickly generate an SAP ABAP RAP application.
 The idea underlying the RAP generator is:

-> to ease the life of the developer since it helps you to create most of the boiler plate coding that
+> to ease the life of the developer since it helps you to create most of the boilerplate coding that
 > is needed to implement a RAP business object using the ABAP RESTful Application Programming Model (RAP)
 > so that you as a developer can start more quickly to implement the business logic.